nirmaljeena/angularlearning/todolist/README.md

 export {Login };

-2. Install Babel and build the dist folder
+### 2. Install Babel and build the dist folder
-To install Babel, run the following in the CLI: npm install --save-dev @babel/core @babel/cli @babel/preset-env npm install -save @babel/polyfill
+To install Babel, run the following in the CLI:
+  `npm install --save-dev @babel/core @babel/cli @babel/preset-env`
+  `npm install -save @babel/polyfill`

-#In the top-level folder of your project, add a file called babel.config.json and add the following presets:
+### In the top-level folder of your project, add a file called babel.config.json and add the following presets:

 {
  "presets": [